CREATE BRIDGES in Arkansas

 - Form a regional steering committee

-- Conduct an asset map of CREATE businesses and existing training programs
+- Conduct an asset and resource map of CREATE businesses and existing training programs

 - Host a CREATE BRIDGES forum